Internees & POWs

 Cat No: Q 110780 Cat No: HU 71331

-The men were initially housed in army barracks whilst the officers were allowed to seek accommodation in the city itself having given their word of honour that they would not attempt to escape.
-The Hague Peace Conference allowed the officers home leave, this did not apply to the ranks and NCOs.
+The men were initially housed in army barracks, while the officers were allowed to seek accommodation in the city itself, having given their word of honour that they would not attempt to escape.
+The Hague Peace Conference allowed the officers home leave; this did not apply to the ranks and NCOs.

-In January 1915 the men were moved from the army barracks into purpose built barracks in a new camp constructed on the army base.
-The new camp was surrounded by a double barbed wire fence at its perimeter which was floodlit at night.
-The camp was self-contained with its own facilities.
-Besides the barracks the buildings included an administrative office, a post office / library, a sports hall, a sick bay and a large recreational hall which doubled as a church.
+In January 1915, the men were moved from the army barracks into purpose-built barracks in a new camp constructed on the army base.
+The new camp was surrounded by a double barbed wire fence at its perimeter, which was floodlit at night.
+The camp was self-contained, with its own facilities.
+Besides the barracks, the buildings included an administrative office, a post office/library, a sports hall, a sick bay, and a large recreational hall that doubled as a church.

-The food offered by the Dutch authorities was not to the liking of the men and official requests were made for the food to be improved.
-In response the men were allocated a budget and allowed to buy and cook their own food.
-The day's menu consisted of breakfast (porridge with syrup, bread and butter, coffee), lunch (meat or fish, potatoes, vegetables) and supper (bread with cheese or jam, tea).
-As parcels started to arrive from both home and the Red Cross any shortages became more bearable.
-Later in the war a food shortage gripped the whole of the country.
-The rations of the men in the camp were reduced in line with those of the Dutch population.
+The food offered by the Dutch authorities was not to the men’s liking, and official requests were made for it to be improved.
+In response, the men were allocated a budget and allowed to buy and cook their own food.
+The day's menu consisted of breakfast (porridge with syrup, bread and butter, coffee), lunch (meat or fish, potatoes, vegetables), and supper (bread with cheese or jam, tea).
+As parcels started to arrive from both home and the Red Cross, any shortages became more bearable.
+Later in the war, a food shortage gripped the whole country, and the rations of the men in the camp were reduced in line with those of the Dutch population.

 The daily routine for the men at the camp consisted of: